electric-sql/electric/website/docs/integrations/phoenix.md

 end
 ```

-Because the shape is defined in your Router, it can use Plug middleware for authorisation.
+Because the shape is defined in your Router, it can use Plug middleware for authorization.
 See [Parameter-based shapes](https://hexdocs.pm/electric_phoenix/0.1.0-dev-2/Electric.Phoenix.Gateway.Plug.html#module-parameter-based-shapes) for more details.

 ### LiveView sync